zirith001/installArch/README.md

 git clone https://github.com/zirith001/installArch.git .
 bash install.sh;
 ```
+5. You will be prompted with i3wm welcome manager.
+Just follow the wizard by pressing Enter.

-Once your machine is shutdown, in UTM, in settings for the machine, change:
+Now again shutdown your machine with `sudo shutdown now`, and in UTM, go to settings of the machine, change:

 Display: Upscaling: Nearest Neighbour
 ![Prev](Screenshot1.png)